 - Avoidance of extreme jaw movements

-TMJ Treatment Results
+Results of TMJ Treatment

 When at-home remedies do not treat your TMJ disorder, Dr. DeStefano can ease your pain.
-In neuromuscular dentistry, we correct your bite so that your muscles, TMJ joints and teeth all work together in harmony.
+In physiologic neuromuscular dentistry, we correct your bite so that your muscles, TMJ joints and teeth all work together in harmony.
 By correcting your bite, we enable the muscles that move your jaw to function properly resulting in the most comfortable position of your jaw to eliminate pain and discomfort.

 Why Choose Dr. DeStefano For Your TMJ Treatment

 Dr. Thomas J. DeStefano D.M.D.
 LVIF, has been practicing dentistry for over 25 years and has been in his own practice for 22 years in Pittsford, NY.
 Dr. DeStefano specializes in TMJ treatment along with many other dental treatments.
 Dr. Destefano uses his continuous learning to implement the latest techniques and technology within his practice.
 He is a LVI trained dentist and is also a member of the American Dental Association, the New York State Dental Association, Monroe County Dental Society, and the IAPA.